dglazkov/polymath/format.md

-Some noodlings on the format.
-The current pickle format for embeddings for [wanderer](https://github.com/dglazkov/wanderer) is this:
+The format of the library files is as follows:
 ```{
   embeddings: [
     (